Dr George Hazel OBE

-- International Smart Mobility Advisor to Emaar, Dubai – Dr Hazel is one of 16 global experts commissioned by Emaar, the main developer in Dubai, to advise on the development of Dubai Creek Harbour.
+- International Smart Mobility Advisor to Emaar, Dubai – Dr Hazel was one of 16 global experts commissioned by Emaar, the main developer in Dubai, to advise on the development of Dubai Creek Harbour.
 This is a major development of residences, retail and commercial uses which will attract around 750,000 people working, living and visiting the site.
 Emaar brought these experts together from around the world for an initial workshop in May 2104 to plan the design of the development.

 - Smart Mobility, Translink, Brisbane – Dr Hazel was part of a team advising Translink on the implementation of mobility management in Queensland.
 This is based on developing mobility products that are user focused and valued by the customer and help build a seamless mobility system in the future.

-- Smart Mobility, Translink, Vancouver – Dr Hazel was part of a team advising Translink on the implementation of mobility manangement in Vancouver.
+- Smart Mobility, Translink, Vancouver – Dr Hazel was part of a team advising Translink on the implementation of mobility management in Vancouver.
 This is based on developing mobility products that are user focused and valued by the customer and help build a seamless mobility system in the future.

 - Intelligent Mobility for Smart Cities.
 Dr Hazel was part of the team researching this area for Scottish Enterprise.
 This was in partnership with IBI, the Centre for Urban Growth and the Edinburgh Centre on Climate Change.
 A report was produced in April 2012.

-- Urban Sustainability Centre, London.
+- The Crystal, an Urban Sustainability Centre, London.
 This is a new exhibition centre in Docklands London built by Siemens to illustrate sustainable urban living in the future.
 The building is very imaginative and wholly sustainable and opened for the Olympics in 2012.
 Dr Hazel was an advisor for the mobility element of the centre.